KabirSamsi/franz/README.md

 Note that the beats should be included **after** the arithmetic expression.

 Motifs are technically partial functions.
-They are intended to be applied to note sequences, insdie the **control**, as we'll discuss momentarily.
+They are intended to be applied to note sequences, inside the **control**, as we'll discuss momentarily.

 ## Defining a Control